 Program DirectorEmail this Contact

-Applications will be reviewed, and selected applicants will be invited to interview in Chicago (preferably) in October or November.
+Applications will be reviewed, and selected applicants will be invited to interview in Chicago (preferably) in October.
 Alternate interview arrangements may be possible at the annual ACEP meeting in October.

 Fellowship candidates must be board eligible or certified by the July 1 fellowship start date.
 This generally means that fellows have completed a residency program in the U.S. Board eligible or certified applicants in specialties other than emergency medicine may be considered on an individual basis.
 Applicants must be U.S. citizens.
 Applicants who have already obtained a Masters in Public Health degree may be considered for a shorter term fellowship.

-Interested applicants should send an electronic copy of: 1) A letter of intent 2) A personal statement 3) A curriculum vitae 4) Three letters of recommendation to the program director, Stacey Chamberlain, at email@example.com.
-Accepted candidates will have to apply independently to the MPH program of the University of Illinois School of Public Health by the February 1 deadline.
+Interested applicants should apply via the GEMFC website by submitting an electronic copy of: 1) A letter of intent 2) A personal statement 3) A curriculum vitae 4) Three letters of recommendation Accepted candidates will have to apply independently to the MPH program of the University of Illinois School of Public Health by the February 1 deadline.

 Applications may only be submitted between